BurdetteLamar/minitest_log/README.md

 - **Nested sections:**  Use nested sections to structure your test (and its log), so that it can "tell its story" clearly.
 - **Data explication:**  Use data-logging methods to log objects.
 Most collections (```Aray```, ```Hash```, etc.) are explicated piece-by-piece.
 - **Verdicts:** Use verdict methods to express assertions.
-A verdict method call an underlying assertion method (in ```Minitest::Assertions```).
+Each verdict method calls a corresponding assertion method (in ```Minitest::Assertions```).
 Details for the verdict are logged, whether passed or failed.

 ## Installation